 The Oprah Winfrey Show, and is routinely lauded by such corporations as Toyota, Coca-Cola, Master Foods, Wells Fargo, Microsoft and Disney as an invaluable resource in informing, challenging, mentoring and inspiring people to find their strengths and sustain long-lasting personal

 Marcus Buckingham graduated from Cambridge University in 1987 with a master's degree in social and political science.

 Karyn Buxman is an international speaker, successful author, and neurohumorist (living at the intersection of the brain and humor).
-Karyn is a pioneer in the field of applied humor, starting with her masters thesis in graduate school and now continues her partnerships with leading neuroscientists.
-Today Karyn helps leaders—and those they serve—achieve peak performance and optimum health through the art and science of applied humor.
+She is a research-based expert and pioneer in the field of applied humor - starting with her masters thesis in graduate school and now continues her partnerships with leading neuroscientists.
+She is masterfully funny, but her passion and calling is sharing the practical benefits of humor.

 Speaker and Author on Using Humor to Excel Personally and Professionally